 5. The responsible development officer will advise the donor that an Office of Communications representative will be in touch to discuss the gift announcement, seek the donor's insights about the impact of the gift, and develop suitable comments to be included in the announcement.
 (A quote from the donor is optional, and an announcement may be issued without one if the donor has no objections to the release of other information about the gift.)

 6. The vice president for communications and/or executive assistant to the president will coordinate the crafting and approval of remarks from the president, if any are to be included.

-7. The associate vice president for communications or his/her designee will oversee the public announcement draft, including any quotes, and will guide it through the internal review process, which should include (in order) the writer in Communications, appropriate director in Communications, the associate vice president for communications, the director of campaign relations and stewardship, and the vice president for communications or executive assistant to the president, who will seek the president’s feedback on the draft.
+7. The associate vice president for communications or his/her designee will oversee the public announcement draft, including any quotes, and will guide it through the internal review process, which should include (in order) the writer in Communications, the director of Advancement Communications, the associate vice president for communications (serving as executive editor), the director of campaign relations and stewardship, and the vice president for communications or executive assistant to the president, who will seek the president’s feedback on the draft.

 9. The writer in Communications who has been in touch with the donor during the announcement-development process, with approval from appropriate senior staff, will send the draft to the donor for approval.

 10. The vice president for advancement in coordination, with the vice president for communications and the executive assistant to the president, will discuss any significant changes proposed by the donor.
 Final decisions about the content and timing of the announcement will respect the wishes of a donor who asks to remain anonymous or who prefers not to be quoted, but who has no objections to the release of other information about the gift.